The First Sin: Chapter 01

 His wings twitched.
 Tempted.

-But not today.
-Today, he had to suffer the heat of the Yau Plains in his clan’s traditional armor.
-The metal plates, chain mail, and leathers hung heavy on his body, soaking up the sunlight and radiating warmth inward.
-He sighed.
-Thermal armor, once generated from the skinsuit he usually wore, would be wonderfully climate-controlled.
-Alas, the high-tech armor would contravene Clan Tsinna’s traditions where Sanctuary was concerned.
-It was forbidden to bring technology within its vicinity.
-The wetware in his head had been suppressed, blocking his ability to summon the protective gear.
+No, not today.
+Today, he and squad mates had to suffer the heat of the Yau Plains in their clan’s traditional armor.
+The metal plates, chain mail, and leathers hung heavy on Tårik’s body, soaking up the sunlight and radiating warmth inward.

-Waiting for them to arrive had become arduous.
+But waiting for the dignitaries to arrive had become arduous.
 His tail thrashed.
 The more the sun rose, the hotter it got.
-The Clan Sokôn delegation was late.
+Surely the Sokôn delegation was late by now.

 “Hot enough for you?”
 Jälen asked, coming up alongside him.

 Tårik shoved his hand behind his back and straightened up, cursing the heat that spread through the delicate skin around his eyes.
-“Së’nåzal!
+“Sir!
 Yes, sir, it’s certainly warmer than we’re used to.”

 “Wretched-looking place, this desert,” Jälen said.
 “Flat and empty, seemingly forever.
 Not at all like the forests of home, is it?”